nicksellen/projects/baseNode_docConst.md

 		1. must have read and accepted the constitutional and collective agreements.
 	1. A volunteer may live in the space indefinitely.
 	1. A volunteer ceases to be a volunteer:
-		1. by their own request or
+		1. at their own request or
-		1. by being absent from the space for more than 1 month or
+		1. if they are absent from the space for more than 1 month or
-		1. by being asked to leave temporarily or indefinitely.
+		1. if they have been asked to leave temporarily or indefinitely.

 1. Member
 	1. A member is an individual who has accepted an invitation to become a member.